Thermodynamics and stability of equilibrium/non-equilibrium steady states in thermodynamically isolated/open systems -- case study for compressible heat conducting fluid: Isolated systems---spatially homogeneous rest state

-We now investigate the \emph{integrand} in the first integral.
-Note that since we now work with the integrand only, we can not simply say that the last term vanishes.
+We now investigate the \emph{integrand} in the first integral in~\eqref{eq:100}.
+Note that since we now work with the integrand only, we can not simply say that the last term vanishes because of the mass conservation.
 The term

-vanishes only if it is integrated over the whole domain, it \emph{does not} vanish in a pointwise sense.
-This is the point where we capitalise our effort regarding the identification of the Lagrange multiplier $\lambda_2$, see~\eqref{eq:121}.
+vanishes only if it is integrated over the whole domain, it \emph{does not} necessarily vanish in a pointwise sense.
+This is the point where we capitalise our effort regarding the identification of the Lagrange multiplier $\lambda_2$, see~\eqref{eq:89}.
 We first deal with the term

 Taking the partial derivative of the term in the square bracket with respect to $\temp$ gives us

 where we have used the definition of the specific heat capacity at constant volume,